helmutbuhler/milana_robot/odrive/readme.md

 ```
 python3 ~/odrive_milana/tools/odrivetool
 ```
 After flashing the ODrive, you first need to configure them via USB before you can access them with UART.
+The robot body has holes on its sides where the usb ports on the ODrives are.
+So you can flash them without taking the robot apart.

 In the following are the commands to initialize them with ODriveTool:

 ## Leg ODrive Initialization
 Note: The requested_state assignment in the bottom will start motor calibration.
 Make sure the motors are free to rotate for that.
+The gears on the leg motors are designed in such a way that the motor becomes free when you rotate the leg all the way back.
+This way you don't have to detach the lower legs to calibrate the motors.
 ```
 odrv0.erase_configuration()
 odrv0.config.uart_baudrate = 921600